-Students study a broad range of topics to acquaint them with applied technologies, enhance their decision-making and leadership skills, and expand their managerial capabilities.
-IBEW 134 students are encouraged to pursue INTM’s specialization in Industrial Facilities, which focuses on construction technology, project management, construction estimating, and construction administration.
+Students study a broad range of topics to acquaint them with applied technologies and enhance their decision-making and leadership skills.
+IBEW 134 students are encouraged to pursue INTM’s specialization in Industrial Facilities, which focuses on construction technology, project management, construction estimating, facilities management, sustainable operations, and contract administration.
 View BINTM Program description.

 IBEW/NECA Tuition Reimbursement Program (INTRP)

-IIT Student Chapter of the National Electrical Contractors Association (NECA)
+Illinois Tech Student Chapter of the National Electrical Contractors Association (NECA)